Mominahabibi19/Lab1Reports/Lab1Report.md

 ![Image](cdwdir.png)

 * The working directory was home when the cd command with a path to a directory as an argument was run.

-* It changed my current directory to lecture1.
-I got this output because the cd command is used to change the current directory to the other directory that we want.
+*  I got this output because the cd command is used to change the current directory to the other directory that we ask for so the argument was a path to the lecture1 directory.

 * The output is not an error.